radiantcommons/penumbra-token-info/README.md

 # Penumbra Token Info

-A service that tracks and provides real-time information about Penumbra's token supply metrics.
+A robust service that tracks and provides real-time information about Penumbra's token supply metrics.

 ## Overview